 Requiring women to successfully enroll in an affordable insurance plan within a short period after birth may result in lapses in coverage and reduce access to care.
 Even if women are able to transition to alternative coverage, switching insurance is associated with delays in access, increases in emergency department utilization, lower rates of filled prescriptions, and a lower likelihood of reporting a usual source of care.9–11 Differences in provider networks, benefit design, and cost-sharing and premiums between Medicaid and commercial coverage may further hinder continuity of care among women who switch insurance postpartum.12

-To promote continuity of postpartum coverage for Medicaid beneficiaries, Congress recently passed the American Rescue Plan Act, which included a five-year state option for federal matching funds to be used to extend full-benefit Medicaid or Children’s Health Insurance Program (CHIP) coverage for up to one year after the end of pregnancy.
+To promote continuity of postpartum coverage for Medicaid beneficiaries, Congress (the House of Representatives and the Senate in the U.S.) passed the American Rescue Plan Act on March 11, 2021., The law included a five-year state option for federal matching funds to be used to extend full-benefit Medicaid or Children’s Health Insurance Program (CHIP) coverage for up to one year after the end of pregnancy.
 Further, nineteen states and Washington D.C. have introduced proposals to extend postpartum Medicaid eligibility beyond 60 days, indicating significant state interest in this policy option.13 To date, Illinois is the only state to have extended benefits for all Medicaid-eligible pregnant women to 12 months postpartum as of April 12, 2021, though other states have implemented limited extensions for targeted populations.14,15

-Evidence on the effect of extended postpartum Medicaid eligibility is crucial to help inform state decisions on whether to adopt the extension and how best to design the policy.
+Evidence on the effect of extended postpartum Medicaid eligibility is crucial to help inform state decisions on whether to adopt the extension and how best to design these policies.
 The objective of this study was to evaluate the effect of postpartum Medicaid eligibility on continuity of insurance coverage in the year after birth.
-Using a unique linked dataset of all payer claims, income, and birth records from Colorado from 2014-2019, we used a regression discontinuity design to measure the causal effect of postpartum Medicaid eligibility on stability of insurance enrollment in the postpartum year, examining type of insurance enrollment, switches, and gaps in coverage.
+Using a unique linked dataset of all payer claims, income, and birth records from Colorado from 2014-2019, we compared continuity of insurance enrollment in the postpartum year among those with incomes below 138 percent FPL, who retain Medicaid eligibility beyond 60 days postpartum, to those with incomes between 139-265 percent FPL, who lose Medicaid eligibility at 60 days postpartum.

 Methods